PBGC has worked with Sears for several years to improve funding for the company’s plans.

-The agency says the financial assistance, together with benefit reductions that are required as a condition for receiving PBGC assistance, will help the United Furniture Workers Pension Fund A to avoid insolvency and to pay benefits to participants.
+The early financial assistance from PBGC, together with benefit reductions that are required as a condition for receiving assistance, will help a Pennsylvania union pension plan avoid insolvency.

 The new instructions include an expanded list of common filing errors.

 A new table will be used for determining expected retirement ages for participants in pension plans undergoing distress or involuntary termination with valuation dates falling in 2019.

 One plan type for which coverage determinations are most frequently requested is church plans, according to the agency.

 The Pension Analytics Group says the only solution is to reduce benefits across the board, or many of these plans will become insolvent and participants will end up with only pennies on the dollar of the benefits they have accrued.

 Senators and co-chairmen Orrin Hatch and Sherrod Brown said they missed their stated deadline for voting on a package of solutions, but the Joint Select Committee on the Solvency of Multiemployer Pension Plans will continue its work during the new session of Congress.

 The assistance, along with benefit reductions, will help the plan avoid insolvency.